 Avoid the Costly Repair of Carpenter Ant Damage

-Unlike termites, carpenter ants are relatively clean, inconspicuous, and slower in their methods of destruction.
+Carpenter ant damage kind of sneaks up on you.
+These types of ants are relatively clean, inconspicuous, and slow in their methods of destruction.
 That does not mean carpenter ant control can be put off.

-Many people will not notice an infestation until winged flying ants emerge from the colonies.
-It can take a colony two or more years to produce winged males and species – while carpenter ant damage could be occurring every day.
+Many people will not notice an infestation until winged flying ants emerge from a previously unnoticed ants nest.
+It can take a colony two or more years to produce winged males and species - while carpenter ant damage could be occurring every day.

 Visible Signs of a Carpenter Ant Infestation

 - A single carpenter ant crawling around inside your home.

 - Carpenter ants crawling out of holes or crevices.

 - Piles of frass (insect droppings) or finely shaven wood.

 - Faint rustling noises inside the walls or woodwork.

 - The emergence of large, winged ants.